 4. Change the perception of your body.

 Loving yourself means loving your physical body.
-That’s difficult because we’ve placed happiness solely in appearance.
+That’s difficult because we often place happiness solely in our appearance.
 But consider where the notion that you’ll be happy once you attain a certain look comes from?
 It’s not innate—blind people are able to love themselves.
-It’s a social construct—and a shallow one at that.
+It’s a social construct, fueled by media—but it is a shallow perception.

 A alternative approach for healthy body image comes from Deepak Chopra, “Think of your body as a process—as a verb, not a noun.”